The Best Places to Stay in Paris for Tourists

 Wondering where to stay in Paris?
 Grab your chicest outfits and ready your cheese knife, because we’ve rounded up the absolute top neighbourhoods

 No matter what happens, we’ll always have Paris.
 And if you’re visiting the romantic capital of the world for the first time, trust in our expertise as we talk you through the absolute best places to stay in Paris for tourists.
-Whether you’re looking for proximity to museums, high-end restaurants around the corner or a buzzing nightlife nearby, there’s a Parisian neighbourhood that’s perfect for you - and a top-notch Plum Guide home to lay your head in too.
+Whether you’re looking for proximity to museums, high-end restaurants around the corner or a buzzing nightlife nearby, there’s a Parisian neighbourhood that’s perfect for you - and here at Plum Guide, we've worked incredibly hard (as usual) to make sure you can't possibly miss it.

 Located on the right bank (for those who aren’t Francophiles, this means north of the Seine, the river that runs through the heart of the city.
 And no, jokers in the back, there is no ‘wrong’ bank), the Marais is one of the trendiest neighbourhoods around.
 The home of Parisian cool, this area buzzes with independent boutiques, bars and restaurants and has more attitude than you can shake your baguette at.
 Attractions include the Musée National Picasso and the Victor Hugo museum - but to get a true sense of these stylish streets, all you need to do is stroll around.
 If you're somewhat of a foodie, the city also ranks highly in our food-focused guide to the Marais.